ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - The ignorance of one voter in a democracy impairs the security of all.<br>―John F. Kennedy

-- Behold the superfluous!
-They are always sick; they vomit their gall and call it a newspaper.
-They devour each other and cannot even digest themselves.<br>―Friedrich Nietzsche

 - Schools are intended to produce, through the application of formulas, formulaic human beings whose